 The Office of the Provost has provided process instructions and templates required for unit policy revisions.

-Changes that Impact Unit-Level Policies
+CBA Changes that Impact Review & Promotion Policies

 Article 19 – Career Faculty Review and Promotion